 - Add the shredded chicken, cooked squash, condensed soup, milk, salt and pepper and mix until everything is well combined.

-- Pour the mixture into the prepared casserole dish and bake until golden brown and bubbly, about 30 minutes.
+- Pour the mixture into the prepared casserole dish, and top with Ritz crackers.
+Bake until golden brown and bubbly, about 30 minutes.

 - If you want the top to be a little extra crispy, broil on HIGH for 2-3 minutes.